Lakshya-04/diffdrive_lidar_slam_ws/README.md

 ```

 Gazebo and RViz2 windows will appear on your host machine, allowing you to interact with the simulation as if you were running it natively.

+## 📈 Future Prospects & Work in Progress

+This project is an active endeavor with several planned enhancements:

+-   **[In Progress] Advanced Sensor Integration**:
+    -   Integrate a 3D LiDAR for more detailed environmental perception.
+    -   Implement visual SLAM using the RGB-D camera.
+-   **[Planned] Multi-Robot Simulation**:
+    -   Develop a launch system to spawn multiple robots in the same environment.
+    -   Implement a basic multi-robot communication and coordination system.
+-   **[Planned] Behavior Tree Development**:
+    -   Create custom behavior tree nodes in Nav2 for complex tasks (e.g., "inspect object," "patrol area").
+-   **[Planned] Physical Robot Integration**:
+    -   Create a hardware interface package (`mobile_robot_hw`) to allow the same software stack to run on a physical differential drive robot.
+-   **[Planned] CI/CD Pipeline**:
+    -   Set up a GitHub Actions workflow to automate building and testing on every push, ensuring code quality and reliability.

+---